 Want to still look good while you travel?
 Bring the clothes and styles you love so long as they’re reasonable and don’t take much space.
 I always travel with a skinny tie and skinny jeans (hipster essentials) because you never know when you’ll want to look good—even when abroad.
 Travels of Adam

-TFG TRAVEL PACKING TIP: Find out our number one packing tip!
+TFG TRAVEL PACKING TIPS: Find out our number one packing tip!

 TRAVEL PACKING TIPS for Families